 Price: $120 per person

-This is our most awesome nightscapes workshop yet! on location at Kalbarri National Park.
-How amazing is this going to be!
+This is our most awesome nightscapes workshop! on location at Kalbarri National Park and it’s amazing is this going to be!

 Are you interested in nightscape photography and want to take it to the next level?
-Well, what better location than at the Kalbarri Skywalk and Natures Window.
+Well, what better location than at the Kalbarri Skywalk.
 This workshop is for anyone from beginners to more experienced astrophotographers.
-We will meet you on-location at the newly opened Kalbarri Skywalk and then later move to Natures Window.
-At these fantastic dark locations you will be taking advantage of the Spring Milky Way season when the gorgeous Milky Way starts high in the sky at the beginning of the night and moves into the western sky to take beautiful photos.
+We will meet you on location at the Kalbarri Skywalk so you can take advantage of the winter Milky Way at this fantastic dark location when the gorgeous Milky Way will be high in the night sky.

-In the first hour Roger Groom of Astro Photography Australia (and Perth Observatory volunteer) will take you through the technicalities and how-to information of astrophotography for the session before then starting the night’s practical.
-During the night practical, you can choose whether you wander the grounds putting in to practice what you have learned, or stay with Roger Groom and be taken through the steps of setting up a tracking mount and camera.
-You can borrow Roger’s ultra-portable tracking mounts during this time to test drive before you buy.
+In the first hour, Roger Groom of Astro Photography Australia (and Perth Observatory volunteer) will take you through the technicalities and how-to information of astrophotography for the session before then starting the night’s practical.
+During the night practical, you can choose whether you wander by yourself putting into practice what you have learned, or stay with Roger Groom and be taken through the steps of setting up a tracking mount and camera.
+You can borrow Roger’s ultra-portable tracking mounts during this time to test drive before you buy and to do some longer focal length photography of the Milky Way.

 |5:30 pm – 6:30 pm:||Welcome, general info, introduction to nightscape photography.|